Whoaa512/starred/README.md

 - [tigrisdata/tigris](https://github.com/tigrisdata/tigris) - Tigris is a modern, scalable backend for building real-time websites and apps.
 - [saurabh0719/jett](https://github.com/saurabh0719/jett) - Jett is a lightweight micro-framework for building Go HTTP services.
 Built on top of HttpRouter, enables subrouting and flexible addition of middleware at any level  :rocket:
 - [milvus-io/milvus](https://github.com/milvus-io/milvus) - Vector database for scalable similarity search and AI applications.
-- [jetpack-io/devbox](https://github.com/jetpack-io/devbox) - Instant, easy, predictable shells and containers.
+- [jetpack-io/devbox](https://github.com/jetpack-io/devbox) - Instant, easy, and predictable development environments
 - [loopholelabs/frpc-go](https://github.com/loopholelabs/frpc-go) - fRPC-go is a lightweight, fast, and secure RPC framework implemented for Go that uses Frisbee under the hood
 - [coroot/coroot](https://github.com/coroot/coroot) - A monitoring and troubleshooting tool for microservice architectures.
 - [maxpert/marmot](https://github.com/maxpert/marmot) - A distributed SQLite replicator built on top of NATS